gaohaizhao/mpaxos/README.md

 What is MPaxos?

-MPaxos refers to two things.
+The name of MPaxos refers to two things.

 1) MPaxos is an extentional protocol based on Lamport's Paxos.

 2) MPaxos is an RSM (Replication State Machine) framework based on the protocol.
+This is what you see in this repository.

 =============